All Guides About Start Here

 Poor: > 1.8s

-Google scores pages using real Chrome user data (CrUX), not simulated lab tests.
-A page can pass a lab test and still fail on real connections because of third-party scripts, heavy fonts, or CDN latency.
-Always check the "Field Data" section in PageSpeed Insights — not just the Lighthouse score.
+Google scores pages using real Chrome users' data, not lab simulations.
+A page can pass a lab test and still fail on real phones because of third-party scripts, heavy fonts, or slow networks.
+Always check the "Field Data" panel in PageSpeed Insights — not just the lab score at the top.

 Pillar 2: On-Page SEO

-On-page SEO is the layer most founders get roughly right by instinct but rarely optimise precisely.
-The difference between a 55-character title tag with the keyword near the front and a 40-character generic one is measurable in click-through rate — and click-through rate feeds back into rankings.
+On-page SEO covers everything visible on the page itself.
+Most people get the basics right by instinct but rarely fine-tune them.
+The difference between a 55-character headline with the search term near the front and a vague 40-character one shows up in how many people click — and that click rate feeds back into your rankings.

 On-Page Impact by Element